huypham307/UM_DB/src/main/Project/Report.md

 |----------|
 |          |

-Note: No posts in our database have been liked by all users
+Note: No posts in our database have been liked by all users.

 11. Display the most active user.
 ```sql